dwinter/dfe/README.md

-#Distribution of fitness effects (from spontaneous mutations).
+#Distributions of fitness effects

-This is a work-in-progress package, aiming to provide functions that users to fit existing and new models of the distribution of fitness effects from spontanaious mutations.
+This is a work-in-progress package, aiming to provide functions for users to fit existing and new models of the distribution of fitness effects from data arising from  mutations accumulation experiments